Simplified Least Squares Shadowing sensitivity analysis for chaotic ODEs and PDEs: Introduction

 For chaotic systems such as those encountered in turbulent fluid flows, the so-called \textit{butterfly effect} makes conventional tangent/adjoint algorithms fail when computing the derivative of the quantity of interest.
-Indeed, the computed values are, in general, orders of magnitude bigger than the real one \cite{butterfly}.
+Indeed, the computed derivatives of infinite-time averaged quantities are, in general, orders of magnitude bigger than the real ones \cite{butterfly}.
 Some methods have been proposed to overcome this problem \cite{ensembleadjoint},\cite{abramov},\cite{cooper}. \textit{Least Squares Shadowing} (LSS) is a relatively simple and efficient algorithm that evaluates the desired derivative by solving a constrained least squares problem \cite{explosion}.
-In its actual version, corrective time dilation factors have to be introduced to ensure its convergence but these same terms lead to a heavier and more expensive system of equations to solve.
-In this paper, we introduce a modified version of LSS in which the introduction of the time dilation factors is replaced by a simple \textit{windowing} procedure: the result of the non corrected system of equations is multiplied by a specific windowing function.
+In the original version, corrective time dilation factors have to be introduced to ensure its convergence but these same terms lead to a heavier and more expensive system of equations to solve.
+Indeed, the presence of time dilation terms prohibits the use of sparse solvers in a crucial step of the LSS algorithm which consists of inverting a matrix.
+Since this matrix scales up with the dimension of the problem, it is necessary to address this issue if we want to improve our algorithm for very large, industrial-scale problems \cite{fluidexample}.
+In this paper, we introduce a modified version of LSS in which the time dilation factors are replaced by a simple \textit{windowing} procedure: the result of the non corrected system of equations is multiplied by a specific windowing function.
 This procedure has been used for systems that have a periodic behavior \cite{periodic}, but we will show that the fundamental idea is still valid in our framework and can be transposed to chaotic dynamical systems.
-Since this \textit{"windowing"} operation is almost costless, the new algorithm is more efficient than standard LSS.\\
+Since this \textit{"windowing"} operation is almost costless, the new algorithm is much more efficient than standard LSS, specially for high-dimensional systems.\\

-The paper is organized as follows: in the first section, we introduce the new algorithm in both its tangent and adjoint versions.
-Then, in the second section, the underlying theory of the algorithm is presented and we prove that the result given by simplified LSS converges to the one given by the original algorithm when integration time goes to infinity.
+The paper is organized as follows: in the next section, we introduce the new algorithm in both its tangent and adjoint versions.
+Then, in the third section, the underlying theory of the algorithm is presented and we prove that the result given by simplified LSS converges to the one given by the original algorithm when integration time goes to infinity.
 Finally, the last section is dedicated to a numerical application of the new algorithm using the Lorenz $63$ test case dynamical system.